Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Regular hyperbolic tilings

 \subsubsection{Inflation rules for \pq{p}{q} tilings}

 The properties of aperiodic sequences described above are valid for general inflation rules.
 To make contact to the hyperbolic tilings that discretize a constant time-slice of AdS$_{2+1}$, we restrict ourselves to those inflation rules that generate such tilings.
 The construction of a \pq{p}{q} hyperbolic tiling from an inflation rule is as follows.
 Our starting point is a polygon centered around the origin of the Poincaré disk.
 This will be the $0^{th}$-layer of the tiling and the vertices represent the seed word.
 Subsequent layers of tiles are introduced concentrically around the central polygon.
 We adapt the notation introduced in \cite{Jahn:2019mbb} and define two types of vertices: $a$ and $b$.
-Given a fixed layer of the tiling, there will be vertices that are connected to the previous layer and those who are not.
-The latter will have a lower effective number of neighbors and we denote it by the letter $a$.
-Those vertices connected to the previous layer have a larger effective coordination number (within this fixed layer) and will be denoted by the letter $b$.
-This exact number of effective neighbors depends on the specific \pq{p}{q} tiling, but the association with $a$ and $b$ letters can always be done.
+Given a fixed layer of a \pq{p}{q} tiling with $p\neq 3$, there will be vertices that are connected to the previous layer by a single edge and those which do not have an edge connecting them to the previous layer.
+The latter will have two neighbors (within this fixed layer) and we denote it by the letter $a$.
+Those vertices connected to the previous layer have coordination number equal to three (within this fixed layer) and will be denoted by the letter $b$.
 The case $p=3$ requires the introduction of an auxiliary vertex, denoted by the symbol $\circledast$, which only appears in the central tile before it disappears from the tiling.
+In this specific case, the definition of the vertices given above needs to be slightly adjusted.
+The vertices with two neighbors within their own layer are denoted by $\circledast$, the ones with three neighbors by $a$ and the ones with four neighbors by $b$.
 With this notation, the seed word providing the starting point for inflation is given by the sequence $aa\dots a$ of length $p$ for $p>3$ and the sequence $\circledast\circledast\circledast$ for $p=3$.
 The $n^{\textrm{th}}$ layer of the tiling is then constructed by applying a tiling-dependent inflation rule $\sigma_{\{p,q\}}$ to the $(n-1)^{\textrm{th}}$ layer, as shown in Fig.~\ref{MultiFig:HyperbolicTilings} for two initial inflation steps.
 Different types of vertices are color-coded.
 The general inflation rules for $p=3$ and $q\geqslant7$ are given by \cite{Jahn:2019mbb,Jahn:2020ukq}

 Since the auxiliary vertex $\circledast$ disappears from the sequence after the first inflation step, \eqref{InflationRulesForP=3} can be effectively treated as a binary inflation rule.
 For the more general $p>3$ case, the inflation rule is